Day Trip to Nara & Uji - Photo 1

 Day Trip to Nara & Uji

-On this day trip to Nara, we'll see the famous Sika Deer Park and historic shrines like T?dai-ji and Kasuga Taisha.
-We'll also visit Uji, known for matcha.
+On this day trip to Nara, we'll see the famous Sika Deer Park and the historic shrines of this medieval city like T?dai-ji and Kasuga Taisha.
+We'll also visit Uji, home of matcha.
 Day Trip Details.
-At the designated time, we'll meet at Kyoto-Hachijoguchi Station and...
+At the designated time, we'll meet at...

 • 9 hours